Signal Flow

 Master Chain

-The master chain processes the combined stereo mix (dry + FX returns):
+The master chain processes the combined stereo mix (dry + FX returns) across four pages on the Master screen.
+The order in the DSP is:

 Global Sound Quick Access